 1) Applying our recommended Feeding Routine

-Very soon after you and your GSD became members of MYGERMANSHEPHERD.ORG we sent you the massive Periodical number 9 about Dog Meals, Meal Times, and Feeding Routine.
+Very soon after you subscribed to MYGERMANSHEPHERD.ORG we sent you the massive Periodical number 9 about Dog Meals, Meal Times, and Feeding Routine.
 That Periodical was lined up early for good reason: It is paramount in order to build the BEST relationship with our GSD - which is our mission statement here.

 The Feeding Routine that we suggested in that Periodical indeed has implications reaching as far as scavenging!
 Because if we apply this Feeding Routine consistently at each meal time (or most of them), we almost certainly can prevent scavenging from the outset.

 In case you forgot about it and didn't apply it, make sure you study the Feeding Routine now again.
 You will notice that (amongst many other things) it trains your dog to eat only when you give the signal (a verbal or hand cue).